The Proposed Vegetation Treatment Program by the California Board of Forestry and Cal Fire

 CalFire plans to grind, burn, graze, and herbicide hundreds of thousands of acres of habitat in California per year.
 Please help us develop a fire plan that will focus on the actual issue - protecting lives and property from wildfire.

-The Program, if approved, will exempt individual clearance projects from citizen and independent scientific oversight that would normally be required under the California Environmental Quality Act (CEQA).
+The Program, if gets past our objections, will exempt individual clearance projects from citizen and independent scientific oversight that would normally be required under the California Environmental Quality Act (CEQA).

 You can also stay informed by signing up for additional information via our email list shown below.
 We also strongly encourage you to read the history below of Cal Fire's effort to promote their habitat clearance program.
 Information regarding Governor Newsom's unfortunate intervention in the process can be found here.

 Sign Up for Updates